dovecot/documentation/source/configuration_manual/service_configuration.rst

 Using ``4294967295 secs`` disables the idle-killing.

-.. versionchanged:: v2.3.21 This behavior was redesigned to work better
+.. dovecotchanged:: 2.3.21 This behavior was redesigned to work better
 		    in busy servers.

 Service privileges